J4D3W/2270FinalProject/README.md

 // - Contains a well documented driver to run your code (Will need for testing anyhow)

 // NEED TO KNOW
 // Edges can have 2 key variables?
-(I am assuming so, it would make it easier)
+(I am assuming so, it would make it easier) Answer is no, may need to make 2 graphs, more research.